 Information for candidates regarding the Pure Mathematics Program

-Research fields: The research fields of our faculty members include: https://web.math.technion.ac.il/site/areas/
+Research fields: For the research fields of our faculty members see: https://web.math.technion.ac.il/site/areas/

 Master of Science

 - Earn a cumulative average grade of 85 for their bachelor’s degree studies.
-Average grades between 80-85 will be discussed in the Graduate Studies Committee.
+The cases where the average grade is between 80 and 85 will be discussed in the Graduate Studies Committee.

-- Complete the course “Real-valued functions” (number 104165) or an equivalent course at other institutions.
+- Complete the course “Real Functions” (number 104165) or an equivalent course at other institutions.

-- Complete four out of the seven following courses (or equivalent courses at other institutions):
+- Complete 3 out of the following 6 courses (or equivalent courses at other institutions):

 ||Introduction to Partial Differential Equations

-* Applicants who do not meet these criteria should contact our graduate coordinator & their application will be discussed in the Graduate Studies Committee.
+- Applicants who do not meet the criteria above should contact the Graduate Coordinator (email@example.com, Anat) and their application will be discussed in the Graduate Studies Committee.

-Students may choose either a research thesis or a non-research-final paper track.
-The latter consists of an interpretation of a specific topic based on a survey of the current literature.
+Students may choose either a research thesis track or a non-research final paper track.
+The latter paper is supposed to be an interpretation of a specific topic based on a survey of the current literature.
 In addition,

-- Students holding a three-year bachelor’s degree should complete 55 credit points during their M.Sc. studies in both the final paper and the thesis track.
+- Students holding a three-year bachelor’s degree should complete 57 credit points during their MSc studies in both the final paper and the thesis track.

-- Students holding a four-year bachelor’s degree should complete 36 credit points during their M.Sc. studies in both the final paper and the thesis track.
+- Students holding a four-year bachelor’s degree should complete 38 credit points during their MSc studies in both the final paper and the thesis track.

-- Students holding an undergraduate degree other than Mathematics are required to complete a higher number of credit points.
+- Students holding an undergraduate degree in areas other than Mathematics are required to complete a higher number of credit points.

-- The total number of credit points for the M.Sc. degree coming from coursework is given by the following table:
+- The total number of credit points required for the MSc degree is given in the following table:

 Distribution of Courses:

-In the first three semesters of a student’s M.Sc. studies, four courses in two out of the three following fields should be taken: Algebra, Geometry-Topology, and Analysis.
-Some standard graduate courses in each field are:
+In the first three semesters of M.Sc. studies, the student should choose two out of the three following fields: Algebra, Geometry-Topology and Analysis, and to study the required courses in these fields as listed below.